LeeCombs/LeeCombs.github.io/_posts/2018-06-01-nez-installation-tutorial.md

 Nez is a lightweight, 2D framework built upon MonoGame/FNA.
 You can read more about what Nez is and it's features [in the official documentation](https://prime31.github.io/Nez/).
 It uses a Scene/Entity/Component system with Component render layer tracking and optional entity systems, which will be covered in future tutorials.
 However, if you're unfamiliar with Entity Component Systems, be sure to [familiarize yourself with them](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system).

-This tutorial uses Windows 10, Visual Studio 2017, and Monogame 3.6.
+This tutorial uses Windows 10, Visual Studio 2017, and MonoGame 3.6.